 Vial Sample Submission

-Samples for the GC, LC, and SFC can be submitted in the format seen to the left.
-Any 1.5mL glass vial with a septa top that can be pierced by a needle can be used.
-Please ensure that all samples are roughly 1mg/mL in concentration.
-Samples must be filtered before submission, a simple silica plug will suffice.
+Samples for the GC-FID, LC-MS, and SFC-MS can be submitted in the format seen to the right.
+Any 1.5mL glass vial with a pre-slit septa top can be used.
+Please ensure that all samples have a concentration less than 0.5 mg/mL for LC-MS, SFC-MS, or GC-MS analysis or a concentration of less than 2.5 mg/mL for GC-FID analysis and are filtered before submission.
+A simple silica plug will suffice and syringe filters are also available in the lab.

 HTE Plate Submission

-HTE plates for the GC, LC, and SFC can be submitted in the format seen to the left.
-The microtiter plate seen with an aluminum sticker is the only format allowed.
+HTE plates for any analytical instrument can be submitted in the format seen to the left.
+A microtiter plate sealed with a Teflon sticker cover is the only format allowed.
+Before submission on any instrument the HTE plate must be centrifuged using the 15 min method on the Genevac.
 If you need a plate of this type please speak to the facility director.
-Before submission on any instrument the HTE plate must be centrifuged using the 15min method on the Genevac.
-For help please contact the facility director.